intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 Grease and variability are used across various protocols developed by the IETF.
-This document discusses considerations when designing and deploying grease and variability mechanism, and provides advice for making them as effective as possible
+This document discusses considerations when designing and deploying grease and variability mechanisms, and provides advice for making them as effective as possible

 --- middle